ABOUT THE CONFERENCE

 Research

-Another important function of the Conference of District Attorneys is to identify, assess and research emerging issues, programmatic effects and resource impact on prosecution.
+Another important function of the Conference of District Attorneys is to identify, assess, and research emerging issues, programmatic effects, and resource impact on prosecution in North Carolina.

 Public Outreach

 The Conference provides outreach and public education to a variety of audiences.
-It develops and continues to publish and distribute a variety of informational and educational materials for victims of crime.
-The Conference also develops public education programs for use by District Attorneys in educating the general public on issues surrounding impaired driving, domestic violence, victims’ rights and other issues.
+It develops, publishes, and distributes informational and educational materials for victims of crime.
+The Conference also develops public information programs for use by District Attorneys to educate the public on issues surrounding a multi-faceted array of topics such as What is a District Attorney, Victims’ Rights, Financial Fraud and Exploitation, Domestic Violence, Crimes Against Children, Sexting and Other Digital Crimes, Impaired Driving, Juvenile Court, and public safety concerns.